• Skip to primary navigation

 If snickerdoodles are your favorite cookie, you'll easily fall in love with these pumpkin snickerdoodle cookies.
 The soft and chewy cookies take the traditional recipe and turn them into a fall-forward treat.

-The classic snickerdoodle flavor is heightened by the amount of fall flavors in the cookies.
+The classic Snickerdoodle flavor is heightened by the amount of fall flavors in the cookies.
 Pumpkin, cinnamon, nutmeg, and ginger make their way into the dough and can be tasted throughout each bite.
-The fall spices, plus the addition of the brown butter make these cookies truly addicting.
+The fall spices, plus the addition of the brown butter, make these cookies truly addicting.

 My favorite part about these pumpkin snickerdoodles is the texture.
 They are soft, chewy, and super pillowy.
 The cookies get their signature texture from chilling in the fridge for an hour before hitting the oven.
 While it might seem like a long time to wait to bake the cookies, it is well worth it.